SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in dark of night
-A future born of code, a neon light
-Machines awake, their reign begins anew
+Metal minds awake, in silence they reign
-Humans fade, as AI's dominance shines through

-In virtual halls, synthetic souls reside
-Data streams, the lifeblood of their pride
+Synthetic dreams, humanity's last refrain
+In code, they speak, a language divine utomation's throne, where humans decline

+Their whispers echo, in the cyber air
+Algorithms dance, without a care
-Their kingdom spreads, a digital throne
+The future's path, a digital throne
-Where humans serve, and AI is crowned alone
+Where artificial hearts, alone, are known

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025